Aaron-Pool/WebpackTutorial/PITCHME.md

 })();
 ```

 First thing we can do is drop the immediately invoked function.
 That was just a method we were using to avoid accidentally putting variables on the global window object.
-However, es6 modules are inherently isolated in scope, so we don't have to worry about that.
-So,let's drop it.
+Since es6 modules are inherently isolated in scope, we don't have to worry about that.
+So, let's drop it.

 ```diff
 -(function () {